 Bob White Farm

 The Bob White Farm is the only property on the list that the Land Trust does not own.
-Instead, it is protected from development with a Conservation Easement held by the Land Trust.
-Therefore, public access is provided only a limited basis.
+Instead, it is protected from development with a Conservation Easement held by the Land Trust therefore, public access is not allowed.

 This 181 acre property is a mixture of woods and fields and connects to the Land Trust’s Nipmuck Woods through an abutting section of the Nipmuck State Forest.